ImageOptim/libimagequant/README.md

 ### OpenMP

-The library will parallelize some operations if compiled with OpenMP.
+The library can parallelize some operations if compiled with OpenMP.

+GCC 9 or later is required for correct OpenMP support.
+Older compilers *will cause bugs* when OpenMP is enabled.

 You must not increase number of maximum threads after `liq_image` has been created, as it allocates some per-thread buffers.